Jobs & Internships

 Position open to: Undergraduate students

-Length and location: Interns will work from ThinkTennessee’s main office in downtown Nashville (or remotely, as necessary).
+Length and location: Interns will work from ThinkTennessee’s main office in downtown Nashville (or remotely as necessary, though in-person interns are preferred).
 Interns should be able to commit to a minimum of 15 hours a week for 10-12 weeks.
 Exact start and end dates of the internship are flexible.

 Application Deadline